mzusin/js-bit-manipulation/README.md

 # Bit Manipulation in JavaScript
 A collection of bit manipulation helpers written TypeScript.
+This repository is intended for learning bit manipulation in JavaScript/TypeScript.

 ## Functions List
 - `export const isEven: (num: number) => boolean;`